renovatebot/renovate/docs/usage/configuration-options.md

 **Process a fork in other modes**

-If you're running Renovate in some other mode, for example when giving a list of repositories to Renovate, but want to skip forked repositories: set `"forkProcessing": "disabled"` in your _global_ config.
+If you are running Renovate in some other mode, for example when giving a list of repositories to Renovate, but want to skip forked repositories: set `"forkProcessing": "disabled"` in your _global_ config.

 **When using the Mend Renovate App**